What am I talking about?

-Every “Mission-Impossible” movie is incomplete without a formidable villain in it.
-In a similar manner, product development in many large organisations is incomplete without the utter disillusionment of stakeholders.
+Every Mission Impossible movie is incomplete without a formidable villain.
+Similarly, product development in many large organisations is incomplete without delays.
 Weird comparison, I know.
-Firstly, there is an entire industry now dedicated to making development agile.
-Its full of buzzwords that many people pretend to understand.
-Scrum, Sprint, Gollum, Yoda (you get the point).
-Watch a great talk on this subject below by Dave Thomas.
+While there is an entire industry dedicated to making stuff agile, we aren’t nearly there.
+Watch a great talk on this subject, by Dave Thomas.

-- De-layer ruthlessly until you get to a performing product management function
+De-layer ruthlessly until you get to a performing product development function.

 There are simply too many functions and teams involved.
-Its not unusual to find that the product owner works in a different team while the developers sit in a different team.
-The project manager is borrowed from another function while the BA double hats across 3 projects.
-The scrum masters are roped in like para-troopers and the product owner never even gets to see the developers.
+Its not unusual to find that the product owner works in one team, while the developers sit elsewhere.
+The project manager is borrowed from another function.
+The BA double hats across projects.
+The scrum masters are roped in like para-troopers.
+The product owner never sees the developers.
 Those are recipes of disaster.
-While it is not always possible for teams to be co-located, we cannot allow too many layers between the product, engineering and experience.
-Bringing them together within a single coherent structure will be a great start.
-Moreover, you do away with additional effort of having to “mobilise” a delivery every time and go through a budgeting exercise at the start and end of the development effort.
+It is not always possible for teams to be co-located.
+However, we cannot allow too many layers between the product, engineering and experience.
+Moreover, you don’t need to “mobilise” every time.

-2. Make sure that the product manager is technical and has a good sense of experience design
+Make sure that the product manager is technical, and has a good sense of experience design.

-Digital for many is a discipline and people proudly say that they are a “digital product manager” or a “digital BA” or a “digital user experience designer”.
-Given most products in question here are digital, the nuances of digital expertise are not materially different skill sets.
+Digital for many is a discipline.
+People proudly say they are a digital product manager.
+There is no such thing as pure digital skill-set.
 Have you seen a digital department at Google?
-The product skills are necessary sure, but digital skills are a must when all of our products are digital.
-Yes, if you have lots of money you can hire a “Digital PM” but rest assured, it will slow you down.
-Just to be absolutely clear, the digital functions are immensely valuable and probably engines of growth for many organisations, however, “pure play digital” or “pure play product” skills will be a thing of the past soon.
+The product skills are necessary.
+However, Digital skills are a must have.
+You can hire a “Digital PM” but rest assured, it will slow you down.
+To be clear, Digital functions are immensely valuable.
+However, pure play digital skills are a thing of the past.